 We’ve already had a look at Amish PAC’s efforts in the latest election following up their involvement in the 2016 contest.
 In other pieces, the Economist wonders if Amish will cast ballots in November, and Lloyd Smucker, the first Amish-born congressman, is profiled by Lancaster Online.

 3. Amish Seek Drivers via Craigslist – How do Amish find drivers?
 Besides word-of-mouth and shop bulletin board postings, for some Craigslist is an option.
-Here is an ad posted a few weeks back.
+Here is an ad posted a few weeks back (update: ad has been removed).
 This is probably for a construction crew of some sort.
 Note the early start time:

 Looking for Amish Daily Drivers (Warren Ohio)